AriFordsham/GHCWiki/building/in-ghci.md

 # Loading GHC into GHCi

-With one command you can load GHC into GHCi.
+With one command you can load GHC into GHCi (assuming a configured source tree: `./boot && ./configure`):

 ```
 ./hadrian/ghci.sh